-Note!

-On metered installations the feed is as follows:
+Note: On metered installations the feed is as follows:

-Keg feed to inlet of Fob Detector
+- Keg feed to inlet of Fob Detector

-- Outlet of Fob Detector to pump (gas or electric) - From pump outlet to Meter(s)
+- Outlet of Fob Detector to pump (gas or electric)

+- From pump outlet to Meter(s)

+- Pump may be gas or electric.

-17.2 Turbine metered systems
+17.2 Turbine Metered Systems

-Turbine systems are not as common as cellar systems but they are often used in Multiple Dispense Units (MDU) and in some bar mounted systems.
+Turbine systems are not as common as cellar systems, but they are often used in Multiple Dispense Units (MDU) and in some bar mounted systems.